-For Census 2021, we’ll be providing a mix of ‘ready-made’ tables, alongside the ability for users to ‘Build Their Own’ tables using a new Flexible Dissemination System on the ONS Website.
+For Census 2021, we will be providing a mix of "ready-made" tables, alongside the ability for users to "build-their-own" tables using a new Flexible Dissemination System on the Office for National Statistic (ONS) website.

 This flexible dissemination approach is enabled through new, dynamic statistical disclosure control methodology in order to protect data confidentiality.

 The combination of additional flexibility alongside ready-made tables, similar to some of those produced in 2011, should improve the overall user experience.
-We’ve begun work on determining the ways in which users will be able to access these outputs.
-We’re also involving users in the research and testing of those products.
+We have begun work on determining the ways in which users will be able to access these outputs.
+We are also involving users in the research and testing of those products.
 If you want to get involved, please contact us at email@example.com to let us know.

-As with previous censuses, we’ll also make commissioned tables available upon request via the Census Customer Services.
+As with previous censuses, we will also make commissioned tables available upon request via the Census Customer Services.

 The ONS is developing its web systems with the aim of implementing a more flexible dissemination system for Census 2021.
-A number of prototypes are being tested using a range of census data and we’ve installed artificial data in versions that we use for public demonstrations.
-Prototyping forms a significant part of a wider set of research tools that we’re using to understand and determine how we’ll make the data available to users.
+A number of prototypes are being tested using a range of census data and we have installed artificial data in versions that we use for public demonstrations.
+Prototyping forms a significant part of a wider set of research tools that we are using to understand and determine how we will make the data available to users.

-Alongside the data tables, we’re also exploring other products that we can provide to give different users access to Census 2021 data, including data visualisations, area profiles and analytical outputs.
+Alongside the data tables, we are also exploring other products that we can provide to give different users access to Census 2021 data, including data visualisations, area profiles and analytical outputs.

 If you need more information about our plans for providing data from Census 2021, please contact us at firstname.lastname@example.org with your queries.